Banner Default Blog

 This is an estimated two (2) year contract, and this job closes on 30th October 2025 at 2pm (Brisbane time).

 The ETCS System Integrator (SI) Director will provide strategic and operational leadership for the successful delivery of the System Integration function for the Sector 1 North (S1N) project for the client.
-The Systems Integration function includes all activities required to support the successful delivery of the ETCS Sector 1 North project, which will deliver the signalling component of The Wave (Rail) project: together with the ETCS Level 2 Integration function across the entire Sector 1 corridor (including the digital radio system and Section 1 South).
+The Systems Integration function includes all activities required to support the successful delivery of the ETCS Sector 1 North project, which will deliver the signalling component of The Wave (Rail) project, together with the ETCS Level 2 Integration function across the entire Sector 1 corridor (including the digital radio system and Section 1 South).

 This pivotal role is responsible for driving the end-to-end integration, deployment, and commissioning of ETCS Level 2 across the railway network, ensuring alignment with the strategic objectives, the various infrastructure projects in delivery, and stakeholder expectations.